-Aiyaz Sayed-Khaiyum is the Fijian Attorney-General and the Minister for Finance, Public Enterprises, Public Service and Communications.
+Aiyaz Sayed-Khaiyum is the Fijian Attorney-General and the Minister for Economy, Public Enterprises, Civil Service and Communications.

-Prior to his appointment as a Cabinet Minister following the first ever truly democratic election in September 2014, Mr Sayed-Khaiyum was the Fijian Attorney-General and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, Tourism, Industry and Trade and the Minister responsible for Elections under the Bainimarama Government.
+Prior to his appointment as a Cabinet Minister following the first-ever truly democratic election in September 2014, Mr Sayed-Khaiyum was the Fijian Attorney-General and the Minister for Justice, Anti-Corruption, Public Enterprises, Communications, Civil Aviation, and Tourism, Industry and Trade and the Minister responsible for Elections under the Bainimarama Government.

 To give teeth to the Bainimarama Government’s campaign against corruption, the Attorney-General oversaw the formation of Fiji’s Independent Commission Against Corruption, the first of its kind in the country and in the region.

 The Attorney-General led the preparations for Fiji’s return to parliamentary democracy by implementing a new system of electronic voter registration (EVR), formulating Fiji’s new political party and electoral laws and coordinating international aid and assistance for the election.

 He oversaw the work to finalise a new Fijian Constitution that provides the legal foundation for a common and equal citizenry while protecting indigenous land ownership and rights.
 The Constitution breaks new ground in a number of areas, including the establishment of an independent Accountability and Transparency Commission – to which all public office holders will be accountable – and an electoral system that will give all Fijians an equal vote.

 The Attorney-General has been a leading proponent of forging public-private partnerships in a number of key sectors – including roads, ports, state-owned enterprises and the mahogany industry – as the best way to deliver quality, value, investment, job creation and transparency.